• How To Write A Business Continuity Plan

 • The plan regarding your premises - can you all work from home, or do you require a second backup site?

 • Finances - you may also want to address the financial aspects of your business, this is something that the current crisis has highlighted for many UK businesses.
-How will you cope if you see a slow down in customers payments (as we are seeing at the present time), and what financial reserves you need to have in place?
+How will you cope if you see a slowdown in customer payments (as we are seeing at the present time), and what financial reserves do you need to have in place?

 Further Resources And Information About BCP

-Wikipedia also have a lot of information on the: Wikipedia page about BCP.
+Wikipedia also has a lot of information on the: Wikipedia page about BCP.

 Share with: